sunpeak is MCP-App-First (April 2026)

-TL;DR: sunpeak’s APIs are built around the MCP App standard.
+TL;DR: sunpeak is an MCP App framework built around the MCP App standard.
+Core APIs work across every host.
 ChatGPT and Claude-specific features are layered on top as optional imports.
-Write your app once, run it everywhere—even localhost.
+Write your app once, test it locally with a built-in inspector, and deploy it everywhere.

 Why MCP-App-First